-Explosive ordnance risk education (EORE) activities seek to reduce the risk of injury from explosive ordnance by raising awareness of women, girls, boys and men in accordance with their different vulnerabilities, roles and needs, and promoting behavioural change (IMAS 12.10).
+Explosive ordnance risk education (EORE) activities seek to reduce the risk of injury from explosive ordnance (EO) by raising awareness of the risks and promoting behavioural change among women, girls, boys, and men in affected communities (IMAS 12.10).

-In recent years, high numbers of civilian casualties from explosive ordnance have been recorded (source: 2022 Landmine Monitor).
+The objective is to reduce the risk to a level where people can live safely, thus contributing to an environment where economic and social development can occur free from the constraints imposed by EO contamination.
+In recent years, high numbers of civilian casualties from explosive ordnance have been recorded.
 Effective EORE interventions with affected individuals and communities – in addition to other risk reduction programmes – are critical to prevent injuries and save lives.

-In order to contribute to enhancing the protection of civilians, the GICHD has stepped up its EORE efforts in support of partners across the mine action and wider humanitarian and protection sectors.
+To contribute to enhancing the protection of civilians, the GICHD has increased its EORE efforts, in support of partners across the mine action and wider humanitarian and protection sectors.

-The GICHD follows a multi-pronged approach that entails global, regional and country-specific EORE advice, technical assistance, exchange of good practices and research.
+The GICHD follows a multi-pronged approach that entails global, regional and country-specific EORE advice, technical assistance, exchange of good practice, research, and innovation.

-Support to partners and key stakeholders is further strengthened through the mainstreaming of EORE into the Centre’s three lines of service: field support focused on capacity development and advice, multilateral work focused on norms and standards, and research and development focused on innovative solutions.
+Support to partners is strengthened through the mainstreaming of EORE into the GICHD’s four lines of service: capacity development and advice, multilateral work on norms and standards, facilitation of dialogue and cooperation, and research and development focused on innovative EORE solutions.

-At regional and bilateral level, the GICHD provides EORE-specific support directly to its partners or through other channels such as within the framework of strategic planning processes, the drafting and/or revision of international and national standards, the facilitation of exchange of good practices under the umbrella of its regional cooperation programmes and the mainstreaming of gender, diversity and inclusion considerations.
+At the regional and country level, the GICHD provides EORE-specific support, both directly to its partners and through other means, such as within the framework of mine action strategic planning processes, the drafting and/or revision of international and national standards, the facilitation of exchange of good practices and the mainstreaming of gender, diversity and inclusion considerations.